theaiscope/GDD-backend/README.md

 # GDD-backend
-Repository to host backend functionality for the GDD apps.
+Repository to host backend functionality for the GDD-webapp.

 The backend is based on a serverless architecture using Firebase Cloud Functions.